My Bloody Valentine

 Ending Explained: My Bloody Valentine

-The final moments of My Bloody Valentine reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of My Bloody Valentine reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch My Bloody Valentine?